Caribbean Electric Utility Services Corporation

 The Caribbean Electric Utility Services Corporation (CARILEC) is an association of electric energy solution providers operating in the electricity industry in the Caribbean, Central and Southern Americas.

 CARILEC's Mission is to enhance the effectiveness of its members by providing industry related services, creating regular networking, training and knowledge sharing opportunities; supporting mutual assistance programs and accelerating the Caribbean Region’s energy sector transition, through innovation and advocacy.

+Since its members invariably subsidize energy prices, they collect essential data about energy retail prices.
+The small nations of the Caribbean use the economies of scale to "share a currency and a central bank, some legal functions, and they are connected by the Caribbean Electric Utility Services Corporation (CARILEC), a nonprofit utility support corporation."
+CARILEC also furnishes technical assistance.

 History

 CARILEC was established in 1989 with nine members as part of an electric utilities modernization project funded by USAID and implemented by NRECA under a five-year "Co-operative Agreement."

-Currently, CARILEC comprises over one hundred members members.
+Currently, CARILEC comprises over one hundred members.
 This includes thirty three Utility Members that are electric utilities, Seven Independent Power Providers and over fifty Associate and Affiliate Members that are companies involved in some aspect of servicing the electric utility business.